 - Make your font size 12 or above in documents, or size 24 in slideshow presentations

 More detailed guidelines can be found at the Disability Service Event Checker.
-Also, College Maps have a feature in the upper left hand corner that allow you to check the location of a number of accessible services including enabled toilets and hearing aid loops.
+Also, College Maps have a feature in the upper left-hand corner that allows you to check the location of a number of accessible services including enabled toilets and hearing aid loops.

-The Disability Service maintain a useful list of disability-related policies and procedures.
+The Disability Service maintains a useful list of disability-related policies and procedures.

-Trinity is required under the Disability Act to maintain a target of at least 3% of staff to have disabilities.
-Staff members are asked each year to declare whether or not they have a disability, and this information is used to collate an anonymous statistical report.
-In 2015/16, 4.3% of staff reported a disability.
+Trinity is required under the Disability Act to maintain a target of at least 3% of staff to be people with disabilities.
+Staff members are asked each year to declare whether or not they have a disability, and this information is used to collate an anonymous statistical report to the Higher Education Authority (HEA).

 The Employment Equality Act 1998 outlaws discrimination within employment related to nine grounds including disability; the Equal Status Act 2000 also outlaws discrimination on the basis of disability, covering access to goods and services (including education).
 The acts have a broad definition of "disability" which includes physical disability, intellectual disability, learning disability, and certain mental health issues or medical conditions.